Naples FAQ: Your 15 Biggest Questions About Visiting Southern Italy's Capital

 Is the pizza really that good?

-Yes.
-And I don't say that casually.
-A Neapolitan pizza is a fundamentally different food than what most people call pizza.
-The dough is fermented 24-72 hours.
+Yes — and that's not a casual claim.
+Neapolitan pizza is a fundamentally different food than what most people call pizza.
+The dough ferments 24-72 hours.
 The crust (cornicione) puffs up in a 485°C wood-fired oven in 60-90 seconds.
 The tomatoes are San Marzano.
 The mozzarella is either fior di latte or buffalo.

 A margherita at L'Antica Pizzeria da Michele (Via Cesare Sersale 1) costs €6.
 Cash only.
 Two types available: marinara and margherita.
 That's the entire menu.
-The queue can be 30-45 minutes, but it moves.
-Go at 2:30PM on a weekday for shorter waits.
+The queue can run 30-45 minutes, but it moves.
+Arrive at 2:30PM on a weekday for shorter waits.

 Alternatives without the line: Sorbillo (Via dei Tribunali), 50 Kalò (Piazza Sannazaro), Di Matteo (famous for pizza fritta).